gczarnecki/Test_Portfolio/README.md

 ![Project ScreenShot](Images/Gabe_Czarnecki_Excel_Assessment_CS105.03_3pm.png)

-**<p>Initial project idea:</p>**
-My professor assigned this project to me as one of the last homework assignments in our unit on Excel spreadsheets.
+<p>**Initial project idea:**<br> My professor assigned this project to me as one of the last homework assignments in our unit on Excel spreadsheets.
 The problem we set out to solve was to create a calculator that, if we input all the grades from a class in a semester, the output would give us the Letter and percentage of our final grade.
-This problem had to be solved because it proved useful for any class we took to calculate the final grade.
+This problem had to be solved because it proved useful for any class we took to calculate the final grade. </p>

 Tools I used:
 The Tools that I used to get this done were Microsoft Excel and Moodle for all my assignments.